Slamy/Wiki_MiSTer/Unofficial-IO-Addons.md

-This Page lists IO-Addons which are compatible with the MiSTer FPGA System.
+This Page lists IO (User Port/SNAC) Addons which are compatible with the MiSTer FPGA System.

 ### **SNAC2IEC-Adapter**
 This Adapter converts the MiSTer FPGA User Port (**SNAC**/Serial IO) into a Commodore IEC/CBM (Serial) Bus Port.